Mediterranean cruise packing list – a quick and easy guide

 Travel documents

-Pack your travel documents in your hand baggage, such as your passport, cruise ticket, visa, or vaccination records.
+Pack your travel documents in your hand baggage, such as your passport, cruise ticket, and visa.
 You will need at least some of these when you check in at the port.
 By then, the cruise line baggage handler may have already whisked away your suitcase for delivery to your assigned cabin.

 Cabin accessories